damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

-I'd go as far as saying that features should even be their own [eigenvalue](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), so that when the systems they reference transform, they can remain constant.
-Because unlike Mario, who is eternal, features and code bases mutate with every new thing added, and if Mario changes then suddenly Waluigi must change as well.
+I'd go as far as saying that features should even be their own [eigenvalue](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), so that when the product undergoes a transformation, the features with their own identity can remain constant.
+Because unlike Mario, who is eternal, features and code bases mutate with every new thing added and if Mario changes then suddenly Waluigi must change as well.

 ## Look at all the things I haven't done.